valer-ix/cyclops-ff/README.md

 - [y] have both mode types (new|legacy) in parallel
 - new activated by default
 - blocklist for new
-- clicking links in both iframes
+- [y] clicking links in both iframes